KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 | ..  image:: ../pictures/sIBL_GUI_LoaderScript.jpg            |
 +--------------------------------------------------------------+

 The *Loader Script* component is providing the bridge between *sIBL_GUI* and the 3d packages.
-It parses the selected Ibl Set, extracts datas from it, and feeds the selected Template with those datas resulting in a loader script that can be executed by the 3d package.
+It parses the selected Ibl Set, extracts data from it, and feeds the selected Template with those data resulting in a loader script that can be executed by the 3d package.

 Interactions: